kdeldycke/kevin-deldycke-blog/content/posts/revert-hp-printer-ban-on-third-party-ink-cartridges.md

 Nothing gets printed to the console.

-I don't know what happens here but it seems the `.rfu` file is pushed to the printer's queue and then gets consumed as any other printable document.
+I don't know what happens here but it seems the `.rfu` file is pushed to the printer's queue, and then gets consumed as any other printable document.
 See, [the RFU file format is a matryoshka doll](https://www.jsof-tech.com/unpacking-hp-firmware-updates-part-1/) embedding printing commands, encoded data and raw NAND code.

 After a minute or two, the printers reboots and upgrades itself:

 ![](/uploads/2020/hp-laserjet-printer-firmware-updating.jpg)